Administration

 How can I delete a user?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
-In the Users tile, you have the option to delete existing users.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
+In the Users tile, you can delete existing users.

 To delete a user, at least one user must exist.
-Click on the desired user in the list to expand their user details.
-You will then see the option Delete user at the top right.
+Click on the user in the list to see their details.
+Then, you will see the Delete user button at the top right.

-Then, a dialog opens, asking you to confirm the deletion.
-Click on the Delete button to finally confirm the deletion or on the Cancel button to cancel the deletion.
+A dialog will open, asking you to confirm the deletion.
+Click on the Delete button to confirm, or click on Cancel to cancel.

-Afterward, the user will be permanently deleted and removed from the list.
+The user will then be permanently deleted and removed from the list.

 How can I reset a user’s password?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
 In the Users tile, you can reset a user’s password.

-To reset a user’s password, navigate to a user in the list and expand their user details by clicking on the user.
-You will then see the option Reset password at the top right.
+To reset a password, select a user in the list and expand their details by clicking on the user.
+You will see the Reset password button at the top right.

 How can I filter by user roles?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
-In the Users tile, you have the option t filter the list of users by their user roles.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
+In the Users tile, you can filter the list of users by their user roles.

 Note

-If the user list is already filtered, a new search further reduces the list based on the selected filter options
+If the user list is already filtered, performing a new search in the search field will further narrow down the list based on the selected filters.

 How do I change the role of a user?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
-In the Users tile, you have the option to change the role of a user.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
+In the Users tile, you can change the role of a user.

-If you click on the first tile Users, you will find an overview of all existing users.
-This overview contains the user name, the BIC Process Design user role, the set user language and the email of the respective users.
+If you click on the first tile Users, you will see a list of all users.
+The list shows the user name, the BIC Process Design user role, the set user language, and the email of each user.

-By clicking on a user in the list view, you can view, define or change their user details.
+By clicking on a user in the list view, you can see and change their user details.
 To change the user role for BIC Process Design, click on the Process Design Role field.
 To change the user role for BIC Process Execution, click on the Process Execution Role field.
-This will open the available user roles for that application.
+This opens a list of available roles for that application.

-Select the appropriate user role.
-For BIC Process Design, the user roles Reader, Reviewer, Author, Editor and Administrator are available.
-For BIC Process Execution, the user roles ProcessApp Participant, ProcessApp User, ProcessApp Creator, ProcessApp Analyst, and ProcessApp Administrator are available, where multiple user roles can be select.
-The permissions fpr the BIC Process Design and BIC Porcess Execution roles can be found here.
+Select the right user role.
+For BIC Process Design, the roles are Reader, Reviewer, Author, Editor, and Administrator.
+For BIC Process Execution, the roles are ProcessApp Participant, ProcessApp User, ProcessApp Creator, ProcessApp Analyst, and ProcessApp Administrator.
+You can select more than one role for BIC Process Execution.
+The permissions for these roles can be found here.

-After selecting a BIC Process Design role, you will receive confirmation that your changes have been saved.
-The user concerned is then automatically informed of the change to their user role by email.
+After choosing a BIC Process Design role, a confirmation message appears that your change is saved.
+The user is automatically informed by email about the change to their role.

-If you have upgraded the rights of a user, he will still be in his old BIC Process Design role at the next login.
-This ensures that users know their rights.
-If a user wants to use his new rights, he needs to change his role in the application himself.
+If you give a user more rights, they will still have the old BIC Process Design role at the next login.
+This helps users know their rights.
+If the user wants to use the new rights, they must change their role in the application themselves.

 Note

-If you downgrade the rights of a user, the BIC Process Design role will change immediately.
+If you reduce the rights of a user, the BIC Process Design role changes immediately.

 How do I create a user report?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
-In the Users tile, you have the option to create a user report.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
+In the Users tile, you can create a user report.

-To create a user report, go to the Options tab in the right sidebar and click the Create user report (Excel) option.
+To create a user report, go to the Options panel in the right sidebar and click the Create user report (Excel) button.

-After you have clicked the option, the user report is created.
-When the creation process is complete, you will receive a message at the bottom right of the screen.
-This message contains a download link that you can use to download the user report.
+After you click the button, the user report is created.
+When the report is ready, a message appears at the bottom right of the screen.
+The message contains a download link.
+Click the link to download the user report.

-The user report is provided in English and contains several spreadsheets about the users and licenses.
-All the information you see in the overview of the users is also contained in the user report.
+The user report is in English and contains several spreadsheets about users and licenses.
+All the information you see in the user list is also in the user report.

 How can I assign a user to a person?

-Users need to be linked to a catalog entry of the type person, to be able to use them later on for the respecting diagram attributes.
-The assignment is created via the e-mail address.
+Users need to be linked to a catalog item of type Person to use them later for the corresponding diagram attributes.
+The link is made using the e-mail address.

-Create a person in the catalog or diagram.
-Enter in the attribute e-mail address exactly the address that the wanted user has in BIC Process Design.
+Create a Person in the catalog or in a diagram.
+In the E-mail address attribute, enter the exact address of the user in BIC Process Design.
 Then save your changes.

-Alternatively, this catalog entry with the corresponding name and e-mail address is automatically created by selecting a user in attributes, if it does not already exist.
+Alternatively, if the catalog entry with the corresponding name and e-mail address does not exist, it is automatically created when you select a user in attributes.

 User groups

-In addition to role-based authorization, a group-based authorization is also available to facilitate the administration of users in different areas of your company.
+In addition to role-based authorization, group-based authorization is available to help manage users in different areas of your company.

-Group-based authorization can be used to enable groups of multiple users to model diagrams or objects, or to restrict the access to those diagrams.
-Further you can use this system to notify user groups about version changes, or to incorporate them directly into the publishing process.
+Group-based authorization allows multiple users in a group to model diagrams or objects, or to restrict access to them.
+You can also use it to notify user groups about version changes or include them directly in the publishing process.

-This authorization is possible by assigning user groups to specific diagram- or object attributes.
-The assignment of user groups works via organizational units.
+This authorization works by assigning user groups to specific diagram or object attributes.
+User groups are assigned via organizational units.

 How can I administrate user groups?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
-If you click on the User groups tile, you can create and manage user groups.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
+In the User groups tile, you can create and manage user groups.

-After clicking on the tile, an alphabetically sorted list of all existing user groups will appear.
-This overview contains the names of all existing user groups.
-If required, you can rename a user group, delete a user group, add a user to a user group, or remove a user from a user group.
+After clicking on the User groups tile, an alphabetically sorted list of all existing user groups is displayed.
+The list shows the names of all existing user groups.
+You can also rename a user group, delete a user group, add a user to a user group, or remove a user from a user group.

-In the right sidebar you will find the Options panel.
-There you have the option to create a user group.
+In the right sidebar, you will find the Options panel.
+In this panel, you can create a user group.
 Further information on the respective functions can be found in the linked sections.

 Hint